SamuelSwartzberg/flashcardifying_text_temp/inf.md

 mdBook and docusaurus can easily be deployed to github pages. docosaurus is a react-based solution for writing documentation via markdown

+cargo doc builds the packages documentation in cargo

 ## requirements engineering